 408 Corporate Finance (3).
 Prerequisites, BUSI 101 and ECON 410.
 Theoretical foundations of optimal financial policy.
 Problems and cases provide application of theory to financial decisions involving cash flow, capital structure, capital budgeting.

 409 Advanced Corporate Finance (1.5).
 Prerequisite, BUSI 408.
-Recommended for completion in the semester following BUSI 408 and concurrently with BUSI 407.
 A follow-up course to BUSI 408 that goes more deeply into the theory and application of financial management.
 Emphasis is placed on investment, financing, and dividend decisions.

 410 Business Analytics (3).
 Prerequisite, STOR 155.
 While witnessing an explosion of data, most organizations tend to be awash with data but short on information.
 This course exposes students to techniques that will help them impact on an organization's strategy, planning, and operations, working on applications spanning a number of fields, including operations management, finance, and marketing.

 500 Entrepreneurship and Business Planning (3).
-Students gain an understanding of entrepreneurship and the tools and skills necessary to create and grow a successful new venture.
+Students gain an understanding of entrepreneurship and the tools and skills necessary to conceive, plan, execute, and scale a successful new venture.
 Students develop business ventures in teams through an experiential pedagogy.

 501 Professional Selling Strategies and Skills (3).
-Prerequisite, BUSI 454 or 500.
+Prerequisite, BUSI 406.
 Processes and techniques for successful sales and marketing in small business start-up companies.

 503 Family Business I: Introduction to Family Enterprise (1.5).
 Helps the student understand the evolutionary stages in the life of a family business and the challenges and opportunities that must be managed at each stage.

 504 Launching the Venture (1.5).
+Prerequisite, BUSI 500.
 Permission of the instructor.
 Examines the process for developing and launching a new business venture.

 507 Sustainable Business and Social Entrepreneurship (3).
 Examines sustainable business and social entrepreneurship.
 Readings draw from anthropology, ethics, international development, and traditional and nontraditional business practices.

-512 Family Business II: Ownership and Wealth Management (1.5).
+512 Family Business II: Governance and Ownership (1.5).
 Helps the student understand specific ownership, stewardship, tax, transition, and wealth management issues that affect family enterprises.

 513 Innovations and Entrepreneurship in Developing Economies (1.5).
 Covers innovative private sector approaches to alleviating poverty around the world.

-514 STAR – Domestic Business Projects (4.5).
+514 STAR (4.5).
 Pre- or corequisite, BUSI 554.
-This course is a live management consulting project that leverages and integrates other UNC Kenan-Flagler course curricula.
-Teams of five to seven M.B.A. and undergraduate students and one faculty member work with major corporations or not-for-profit entities over the course of the semester to solve a major strategic issue.
+Student Teams Achieving Results (STAR) is a live management consulting project that leverages and integrates UNC Kenan–Flagler course curricula.
+Teams of five to seven M.B.A. and undergraduate students and one faculty member work with major corporations or not-for-profit entities to solve a major strategic issue.

 515 Social Entrepreneurship through Microfinance (1.5).
 Analyzes the role of microcredit/microfinance in global sustainable development.
 Students will be creating, organizing, and facilitating a sustainable microfinance initiative of their own design.

 516 Private Equity for Entrepreneurs (3).
 Restricted to students in the GLOBE program.
-This course will examine all sources of private capital available to persons wishing to start a business.
-Restricted to GLOBE students.
+This course will examine all sources of private capital available to those wishing to start a business, buy a business, or refinance a business.

 518 Applied Private Equity (3).
 Prerequisites, BUSI 502 and 517.
 Permission of the instructor.
 Explores, at a very advanced level, all stages of the management of a venture capital and private equity fund, from capital formation, deal sourcing, due diligence, monitoring and adding value, and exiting of a portfolio company.

-524 Communication, Improvisation, and Business (3).
-Focuses on improving students’ soft skills, such as presenting, expressiveness, and interviewing, by applying the principles and techniques of improvisational theater.
+524 Applied Improvisation for Business Communication (3).
+Focuses on improving students' soft skills, such as presenting, expressiveness, and interviewing, by applying the principles and techniques of improvisational theater.
 Participants explore creativity, adaptation, awareness, self-confidence, risk taking, physicality, intuition, and teamwork.
 Students can stretch their abilities and discover things about themselves and others that are crucial to success.

 526 Leadership in Action (3).
 Permission of the department.
 Provides student leaders with practical leadership frameworks and tools; creates opportunities to apply these on the job as leaders; and provides individualized coaching, feedback, and mentoring.
 This is an applied learning course taught by a seasoned practitioner designed to accelerate each student's development and growth.